Home fixes and lifestyle tips

 - If you’re running many high-wattage appliances on the same circuit, it could be overloading the outlet – plug them to other outlets or move them to a different room.

 - If you saw sparks when the circuit tripped, a short circuit could be the cause.
 It is highly recommended that you call a certified electrician to investigate if this is the case.

 Mildew spots keep appearing on my bathroom grouting.
 How can I put a stop to this?

 - Areas that trap high levels of humidity and heat provide ideal conditions for mildew to develop.
 Ensure that your bathroom exhausts are turned on after showers for proper ventilation.
-Periodically wiping your bathroom tiles with a three percent solution of hydrogen peroxide also helps prevent growth of mildew.
+Periodically wiping your bathroom tiles with a three per cent solution of hydrogen peroxide also helps prevent the growth of mildew.

 How do I increase the flow pressure of water coming from my taps?